-As an Associate Chief Medical Information Officer with CST, Charles knows there are challenges and opportunities that come with such a large, complex project.
+As Senior Medical Director for CST Implementation, PHC, Charles knows there are challenges and opportunities that come with such a large, complex project.
 Designed to improve the quality, safety and consistency of care across VCH, PHSA and PHC, the CST project will significantly transform clinical practices and systems.

 Challenges range from ensuring the new shared clinical information system is useful for those who will be using it – including Charles himself – to getting people on board and familiar with the new system and processes.
 But the opportunities far outweigh the challenges.

 “There’s an opportunity here to do great things, and there’s a lot of potential for innovation.
 It’s exciting to know that we’re going to have this complete electronic record that’s comprehensive and patients will feel like they’re getting the best possible care from all perspectives.”

 Questions?
 Email info@CSTproject.ca.